What is anesthesia?

 The type of anesthesia used depends on several things:

 - Your past and current health.
 This includes other surgeries you have had and the health problems you have, such as heart disease or diabetes.
-Tell your doctor if you or any family members have had an Reference allergic reaction Opens New Window to anesthetics or other medicines.
+Tell your doctor if you or any family members have had a serious reaction to anesthetics or other medicines.

 - The type of surgery.
 For example, you may need general anesthesia to ensure your comfort and safety during certain types of surgery.

-- The results of tests, such as blood tests or an Reference electrocardiogram Opens New Window (EKG, ECG).
+- The results of tests, such as blood tests or an electrocardiogram (EKG, ECG).

 Your doctor or nurse may prefer one type of anesthesia over another for your surgery.
 In some cases, your doctor or nurse may let you choose which type to have.
 Sometimes, such as in an emergency, you don't get to choose.